An Alaska Airlines Embraer E175 operated by SkyWest Airlines departs Los Angeles International Airport on Sept. 19, 2024.

 Top 10 safest airlines to fly on in 2024

-The U.S. airline industry is facing questions about safety after a string of concerning events this year.
+The U.S. airline industry is facing questions about safety after a string of concerning events in the beginning of 2025.

 Airlines must report all safety incidents to the National Transportation Safety Board, which investigates each occurrence and recommends that the FAA bolster safety.
 (Data about these incidents, once reported to government agencies, is open to the public.)
 The NTSB is still investigating the Jan.
-5 episode, which included a two-day hearing in early August 2024.
+29 episode, which prompted President Donald Trump to promise an overhaul of the Federal Aviation Administration's air traffic control system.

 Read on to see how your airline of choice—and its competitors—rank.